thomas-liao/Food_Mate/README.md

 ![restaurant](./Image/restaurant.png)

-After choosing to be host, the user can get a list of recommendation restaurant.
+After choosing to be host, the user can get a list of recommended restaurants (by our recommendation system!).
 Then the user can choose the restaurant he/she likes to make a post.

 ### Send Post